How long do bike hubs last?

 So, next time you hop on your bike and feel that effortless glide beneath you, remember to thank your trusty bike hub for its role in making each pedal stroke count.

-READ What are the pros and cons of a hub?
+READ What is a cycling hub?

 Factors that affect the lifespan of a bike hub